-Their mother’s face was set within the body of an enormous, fat, flesh-colored worm, and there were large mandibles set around that familiar face, long and brown, leg-like things with white spikes at the tips.
+Their mother’s face was set within the body of an enormous, fat, flesh-colored worm, and there were large mandibles set around that familiar face, long and brown leg-like things with white spikes at the tips.
 These mandibles moved in seemingly unrelated motion to each other as the mutant woman slithered her huge, grotesque form into the living room, a sheen of sticky mucus surrounding her.

+They did not have to wait any longer.
 Their mother was home at last.

 Y is for Yanosh Copyright © 2022 bloodytwine.com Matthew L. Marlott